GeorgeBatch/arch-pre-training/README_ARCH.md

 * Total Images (`./datasets/ARCH/books_set/images/`): 4270
 * Total Caption Rows (`./datasets/ARCH/books_set/captions.json`): 4305
 * **Captions with missing images**: 35

+All of the images in the `./datasets/ARCH/books_set/images/` directory have a corresponding caption, but not all captions have a corresponding image.

 **This table was computed from captions.json:**